Want the perfect workout program?Take Quiz

 Note: While power racks may seem the ultimate option, a lot of serious lifters opt for squat stands or half racks simply because they prefer squatting outside of the rack.
 It also is more convenient for movements like barbell lunges.
 So, again, base your decision on preference and choose a squat rack that fits your workout space.

-To save you time searching for your squat rack of choice, we recommend the following bands:
+To save you time searching for your squat rack of choice, we wrote a post covering the Best Squat Racks available.
+The following brands also produce quality squat racks if you are looking for reputable manufacturers:

 Note: Most of these companies have a slower turnover and stock issues (out of stock for a while of certain models).
 Moreover, they are a little pricier.
-So, you will be waiting longer for your squat rack than you will with Amazon options, which are below.
+So, you will be waiting longer for your squat rack than you will with Amazon options.

 Comments will be approved before showing up.